Dilip Vengsarkar

 At the pinnacle of his career, Vengsarkar was rated as the best batsman in the Coopers and Lybrand rating (a predecessor of the PWC ratings) and he held the number one slot for 21 months until 2 March 1989.
+In 2014, he received the C. K. Nayudu Lifetime Achievement Award, the highest honour conferred by BCCI on a former player.

 Career

 Vengsarkar made his international cricket debut against New Zealand at Auckland in 1975–76 as an opening batsman.
 India won this Test convincingly, but he did not have much success.
 Later on he usually batted in the No.3 or No.4 position.

 He played a memorable inning in 1979 against Asif Iqbal's Pakistan team in the 2nd Test at Feroz Shah Kotla, Delhi.
 Requiring 390 to win on the final day, he led India's chase getting the team very close to a victory.
 India ended up with 364 for 6, just 26 runs short of what would have been a remarkable win.
 With Yashpal Sharma, Kapil Dev and Roger Binny back to the pavilion after the Tea break, Vengsarkar saw himself running out of partners and decided to play the last few overs for a draw.
 He remained unbeaten on 146.

 During the 1978–79 Test Series in India against the West Indies, he was involved in a partnership of over 300 runs with Sunil Gavaskar at Calcutta, with both batsman scoring centuries.

+He was a member of the 1983 World Champion's team, though, on 15 June in a match against the West Indies, he was forced to miss the latter part of the tournament after being struck on the face by a bouncer from Malcolm Marshall, and resulted in seven stitches.

-He was a member of the 1983 World Champion's team.
-He had a productive run of scores between 1985 and 1987, where he scored centuries against Pakistan, Australia, England, West Indies and Sri Lanka, many of them in successive games.
+Post 1983, he had a productive run of scores between 1985 and 1987, where he scored centuries against Pakistan, Australia, England, West Indies and Sri Lanka, many of them in successive games.

 While the West Indies pacemen dominated the cricket world, Dilip Vengsarkar was one of the few batsmen who was successful against them, and scored 6 centuries against the likes of Malcolm Marshall, Michael Holding and Andy Roberts.

 He is currently team mentor and coach for Telugu Warrior team in the Celebrity Cricket League Season 5.

 He also scored a century at Lord's in 1986, thus scoring consecutive Test match centuries at Lord's in three matches.

 Captaincy

 Vengsarkar took over the captaincy from Kapil Dev after the 1987 Cricket World Cup, despite criticism that he missed the semi-final match due to a stomach disorder resulting from a seafood allergy.
-Although he started with two centuries in his first series as captain, his captaincy period was turbulent and he lost the job following a disastrous tour of the West Indies in early 1989 and a stand-off with the Board of Control for Cricket in India).
+Although he started with two centuries in his first series as captain, his captaincy period was turbulent and he lost the job following a disastrous tour of the West Indies in early 1989 and a stand-off with the Board of Control for Cricket in India.